 By Paul R. Blake

-The truly tragic aspect of all of this is the sorrow of the billions of souls he hurts in this world.
+The truly tragic aspect of all of this is the sorrow of billions of souls he hurts in this world.
 Please understand that he could not do any of this without human cooperation.
 Everyone can say "NO" to him, but they often choose to do otherwise.
-The great irony they must be taught to face is this: they are choosing to spend eternity with the very being who led them into the choices that are causing them pain in this world.
+A great irony that they must be taught to face is this: they are choosing to spend eternity with the very being who led them into the choices that are causing them pain in this world.

-Joy teaches us to press for heaven; sorrow reminds us that if we do not, hell will not be a tolerable alternative.
-Created in the image of God and knowing good from evil, we strongly desire to hold onto joy and make it last, and we strive to avoid sorrow, fending it off with all of our limited power.
-And yet, it is not about how long we make the joy last or how strongly we fight off the sorrow; it is about the grace with which we conduct ourselves in our joy or sorrow.
+Joy teaches us to press for heaven, and sorrow reminds us that if we do not, hell will not be a tolerable alternative.
+Created in the image of God and knowing good from evil, we strongly desire to hold onto joy and make it last, and we try to avoid sorrow, fending it off with all of our limited power.
+And yet, it is not about how long we make the joy last or how strongly we fight off the sorrow; it is about the grace with which we conduct ourselves in our joy or in our sorrow.
 Paul knew how to live with the jolting extremes of joy and sorrow: “I know how to be abased, and I know how to abound.
 Everywhere and in all things I have learned both to be full and to be hungry, both to abound and to suffer need” (Phil.
 4:12).

 Joy does not stay for long and sorrow comes and goes, but what will remain in this world and for all of eternity is the honor and grace we manifested in both states.
 I recently learned of a WWII B29 bomber pilot who survived 32 missions only to be stricken in his old age with neuropathy.
-He conducted himself with the same honor in his disease as he did in the skies over Berlin.
-There is a reason why such a man would face his sorrow with grace: God gave him a long life when the rest of his squadron was killed over Germany.
+He conducted himself with the same honor in the midst of the disease as he did in the skies over Berlin.
+There is a reason why such a man would face his sorrow with grace: God gave him a long life when the rest of his squadron was killed over Berlin.
 He was not going complain to Him when he goes the way of all flesh.
 Clearly, it’s not about how much life we get to live; it's about how we live the life we are given.

 Solomon told us that everything has a season, and joy and sorrow are not excluded from this.
 By definition, “seasons” come and go.
 Joy will not linger in this world, and sorrow will pass on as something else replaces it.
 There is only one place designed to maintain a state of unending joy -- heaven.
 There is only one place of eternal sorrow -- hell.
 Doing the will of God leads to the first; yielding to the tempting lies of our Adversary leads to the second.
 We cannot choose to have lasting joy in this world, but in this world we can choose to have lasting joy in the world to come.